Brian White | June 23, 2021 | Car Accidents

 Making statements and answering questions for insurance adjusters can hurt your chance of recovering fair compensation for your injury claim.
 Even if you are dealing with your own insurance company, it is best to get legal advice before signing any documents or making formal statements.

 Claims adjusters work to protect the best interest of the insurance company.
 Their job is to reduce the company’s liability for your claim.
 Therefore, the claims adjuster may use the information they obtain from you to undervalue or deny your injury claim.

 How Do I Know Whether I Need to Hire a Car Accident Lawyer?

 If you were injured or are being blamed for a car crash, you need a car accident lawyer.
-A car accident lawyer guides you through the process of filing a personal injury claim and helps you avoid making mistakes that can hurt your claim.
+A Houston car accident attorney guides you through the process of filing a personal injury claim and helps you avoid making mistakes that can hurt your claim.